HumanCellAtlas/dcp-community/rfcs/text/0000-dss-deletion-daemon.md

 *Share the [User Stories](https://www.mountaingoatsoftware.com/agile/user-stories) motivating this RFC.*
 As an operator of the DSS, I found unconsented data in the DSS that must be removed, to protect user's privacy.

-As a user of the DSS, I would like to know what bundles have been tombstoned, so I can keep my personal index up-to-date.
+As a user of the DSS, I would like to know what bundles have been deleted, so I can keep my personal index up-to-date.

 ## Scientific "guardrails" [optional]